MateuszS6/RecipeDatabaseSimulator/README.md

 ## Learning Outcomes

 * Applied theoretical knowledge and Java/Python experience
-* Manipulated `std::cin` to read from files
+* Manipulate `std::cin` to read from files
-* Used maps to sort and merge data
+* Use maps to sort and merge data
 * Output in specified format using `std::cout`

 Final score: 86%